Welcome to Work Experience at ECS

 - To apply taught theory in the workplace.

-- To experience an IT workplace culture, IT work practices and increase your network of industry peers.
+- To experience a tech workplace culture, work practices and increase your network of industry peers.

 - To learn from industry veterans and engage positively with experienced industry peers to solve large problems.

 - To reflect on these experiences and demonstrate your ability to derive useful learning from your reflection.